aya0221/lowlatency-voice-nlp-recommender/README.md

 ## Contact

-For questions, opportunities, or collaborations, contact:
+For technical inquiries or collaboration:
 **ayaoshima.us@gmail.com**